-A graph with a superlogarithmic separation between swap- and teleportation-based routing (if one exists) cannot be a spectral expander, as per Theorem 6.5.
-From Lemma 6.2, we know that a graph with large diameter will have poor expansion properties (small c(G)) and therefore will not have a large teleportation advantage as per Eq.
-(28).
-Some candidate graphs for a superlogarithmic teleportation advantage are those with $c(G) \approx \sqrt{(\log N)/N}$.
-Such graphs may come closer to achieving a teleportation advantage given by the upper bound of Theorem 6.4.
+Our work leaves an open question on whether there exists a graph with $adv(G) = \omega(\log N)$ .
+Such a graph cannot be a spectral expander graph as per Theorem 6.
+From Lemma 1, we know that a graph with large diameter will have poor expansion properties [small c(G)] and therefore will not have a large teleportation advantage as per Eq.
+(26).
+Some candidate graphs for a superlogarithmic teleportation advantage are those with $c(G) \approx \sqrt{(\log N)/N}$ .
+Such graphs may come closer to achieving a teleportation advantage given by the upper bound of Theorem 5.